FKMLJF/net-front-wrapper-docs.github.io/docs/communication/postMessage-bridge.md

 * In your website, call `allAvailableBlueToothDevice()` function from the [SDK](setup.md#calling-a-function)

-Response will look like this:
+Successful response will look like this:
 ```json
 {
     "functionName": "ALL_AVAILABLE_BLUETOOTH_DEVICE",